The Bankrate promise

 You shouldn’t get this card if:

-- You spend a lot more than $6,000 per year on groceries and gas.
+- You spend significantly more than $6,000 per year on groceries and gas.

 - You prefer high-value redemption ratios for your points.